parshurambagade/netflix-gpt/README.md

 # NetflixGPT

-NetflixGPT is a web application built using React.js, Redux Toolkit, and Tailwind CSS.
+FlixGPT is a web application built using React.js, Redux Toolkit, and Tailwind CSS.
 It utilizes GPT's API to provide movie recommendations based on user queries.
 The app features a search bar powered by GPT, allowing users to search for anything and receive movie recommendations tailored to their query.

 ## Deployment

 The application has been deployed on Vercel.
-You can access it [here](https://netflix-gpt-liart.vercel.app/).
+You can access it [here](https://flix-gpt.vercel.app/).

 ## Features